 These only take about 15 minutes to cook to medium, and the red wine marinade makes them slightly sweet, while the minced garlic from the marinade gives them great flavor.
 I admit, they are lacking color.
 I simply didn’t think of it!
 You could try adding large chopped bell peppers or cauliflower to the skewers along with the steak and mushrooms.
 This recipe, as written makes enough for 6 skewers plus an additional 2-3 without mushrooms for those that don’t like them.

-Read on after the recipe for Red Wine Marinated Beef Mushroom Kabobs to find the giveaway entry form, answer today’s question, and see all the other great cookout recipes shared today.
+Read on after the recipe for Red Wine Marinated Beef Mushroom Kabobs to see all the other great cookout recipes shared today.

 WANT EVEN MORE DELICIOUS RECIPES FROM MYSELF AND MY FAVORITE FOOD BLOGGERS?
 FOLLOW ME ON PINTEREST, INSTAGRAM, OR FACEBOOK, WHERE I SHARE NEW RECIPES DAILY.
 YOU CAN ALSO SUBSCRIBE BY EMAIL TO GET NEWLY POSTED RECIPES FOR FREE!